manan-ec/manan-ec.github.io/devlog/feb24-week-1.md

 - 17:00 - Trying to initialise `LayoutPlanner` from test script.
 - 18:00 - Removed redundant code in `LayoutPlanner` referencing `Furniture.js`(from `js`).
 - 19:00 - Added room using test script and written proper checks for it.
 Refactored `initPlanner` in test script code into `common.js` so that it can be used for multiple test files.
+- 20:00 - That scope issue popped up again wierdly only for `Furnishings.test.js`, even if I paste same code from `Room.test.js`.
+Debugging.

+Sign Out @20:00